 # Fenrir Code Audit Tool

-The project centers around AST, integrating advanced technologies such as the MCP protocol and go-tree-sitter to achieve structured parsing, indexing, and efficient retrieval of source code in languages like Java.
-Its main features include precise code segment searches for classes, methods, fields, parent classes, and child classes based on AST, persistent caching of AST indexes, intelligent tool registration and AI collaboration under the MCP protocol, and good compatibility with decompiled code.
-The innovation of the project lies in the deep integration of AST structure with AI intelligent dialogue, significantly enhancing the practicality and intelligence of large models in code security analysis scenarios.
-The overall architecture is modular and easily extensible, making it suitable for integration into larger automated security platforms, with high engineering practicality and industry promotion prospects.
+The project takes AST (Abstract Syntax Tree) as its core, combined with the MCP protocol and advanced technologies such as go-tree-sitter, to achieve structured parsing, indexing, and efficient retrieval of source code in languages such as Java.
+Its main functions include: precise code segment search based on AST for classes, methods, fields, parent classes, subclasses, etc., persistent caching of AST indexes, intelligent tool registration and AI collaboration under the MCP protocol, and good compatibility with decompiled code.
+The innovation of the project lies in the deep integration of AST structure and AI intelligent dialogue, which greatly improves the practicality and intelligence of large models in code security analysis scenarios.
+The overall architecture is modular and easy to expand, making it suitable for integration into larger automated security platforms, with high engineering practical value and industry promotion prospects.

 ## Features